Back

 The coming apart of things is only one more reason why Vaginov's characters try collecting their way into permanence, or at least the mental refuge of a system.
 As depicted a century earlier in Pushkin's "The Bronze Horseman," St. Petersburg itself is more construct than reality and, as such, an affront to nature.
 When nature strikes back with a flood, Pushkin's everyman rages against the arrogance of human power, only to provoke--not an actual despot, but a statue.
 That is, the inanimate and the symbolic.
 Like Pushkin's poem--dating from a time of flood and political upheaval a century earlier, Satyr Chorus is also about power of symbols while the real world loses the coherence and balance that make it seem natural: streets change their names, soldiers come back from war with missing limbs, toppled statues rot on the ground, valuable possessions are sold off or stolen, and libraries are dismantled and recirculated by street vendors.
 Or, in a scene that could be straight out of the inflationary 1990's, former shoppers, driven to speculate or make some badly needed money, line up on the street to sell belongings.

 If the fragmentation undermines the linear continuity and progress of conventional narrative, it can emphasize patterns of recurrence, even or especially if that recurrence is a parody of a character's earlier state--a kind of contrappasso.
-For the unknown poet, the pursuit of "sacred madness" or poetic inspiration leads to outright insanity and status as a "former unknown poet."
-To support his preoccupation with taste and tastelessness, Kostya Rotikov needs to make a living by dealing in antiques.
-Misha Kotikov converts his passion for reconstruction into dental practice.
+If the Unknown poet exchanges a divine madness for the clinical, an arbiter of taste (and tastelessness) becomes a dealer in antiques.
+Misha Kotikov converts his passion for poetic imitation into dental resonstruction.
 Minus his university chair, the philosopher becomes a roving lecturer who assures his politically correct audience that philosophy is only a game.
 And Teptyolkin ends up earning a salary by teaching revolutionary history, all the while serving as superintendent for his apartment building.
 Instead of spiritual communion with the Eternal Feminine, he settles (not always blissfully) for marriage--as does his wife, Marya Petrovna.
 She wanted to be a singer or a scholar but settles for being a homebody and even, on occasion, Teptyolkin's surrogate mother.

 If "burying" characters is an exorcism of sentimentality, Vaginov nonetheless shows affection for them and seems to share some of their enthusiasms, even when they're being ridiculed.
 What is buried in his characters and his city are the perishable pretensions that pass into and out of existence in "calendar time."
 What survives is something neither physically monumental nor entirely cut off from everyday life.
 In this there is a parallel with Mandelshtam's notion of classicism--not as something to be preserved by collectors, but as something to rediscover--an epiphany, a momentary flash of recognition that ripples through time.
 Nor is rediscovered classicism to be confused with the counterfeit precision of a simulacrum.
 Mandelshtam refers to the felicity of recognition--a face groped through blindness, or the kind of memory that emerges through forgetfulness: "So then, the poet has yet to be.
 We are free from the burden of remembrances.
 But, on the other hand, there are so many uncommon presentiments: Pushkin, Ovid, Homer.
 When a lover in a silent tangle of tender names suddenly remembers that this has happened before--the words and the hair and cock that crowed outside the window had crowed back in Ovid's Tristia--he is overcome with a profound joy of repetition, a head-spinning joy."
 Like the musical resolution of harmonic polarities in sonata form, this repetition corresponds to Mandelshtam's idea of harmony in his essay "Pushkin and Scriabin."
 The harmony to be arrived at is not merely an instance of repetition, but the cross-section through time, which Mandelshtam called the "crystallization of eternity."

 For Vaginov's characters there are comparable moments of recognition.
 Misha Kotikov will finally see beyond the shortcomings of Zaevphratsky's widow, Ekaterina Ivanovna, as a biographical source, and fall in love with her as a human being--whose childishness is something better, and even more ageless than her supposed stupidity in literary matters.
 And Vaginov appreciates her value as a source of characterization who understands the men in her life better than they understand her.
 Another recognition, and very reminiscent of the groping analogy in Mandelshtam, is when Marya Petrovna, on the verge of death, wants for one last time to feel the various objects in her apartment--ordinary objects to be grasped and let go of, as it were, the book's farewell to objects.
 Unlike the other collectors trying to live vicariously beyond their own life, Marya Petrovna is acting in connection with the ordinary life of her marriage.
 And the dying woman Teptyolkin holds in his arms no longer has the lightness he worshiped in the first chapter as a figment of immutability (all too predictably dressed in silk).
 What he feels instead is the unbearable heaviness of a human being recognized as mutability and loss.
-In his first, early morning walk as a widower, Teptyolkin realizes that he is indeed alone, and that even the winged creature following his steps is not a mythological phoenix or firebird, but--despite the "scorched" or dappled color--a common Leningrad pigeon.
+In his first, early morning walk as a widower, Teptyolkin realizes that he is indeed alone, notwithstanding the presence of an unsymbolic pigeon.

 It is possible to read Satyr Chorus as an outcome of political climate, but its wayward mix of the ideal and mundane go all the way back to the "Silver Age" of Spain, in the interplay of delusion and ridicule in Don Quixote.
 In the earlier book the conflict between the ideal and the commonplace is, in a way, resolved.
 When the aged protagonist (another laughable figure) finally gave up his identity of knight-errant, Vladimir Nabokov, in his lectures, saw a capitulation to the "moral utilities" of a dark time.
 But the renunciation can also be viewed as an act of self-sacrifice, a leap of logic based on the rules of chivalry, and no less heroic for loyalty to a beloved who is never seen face to face.
 The book-crazed old man also comes one final step closer to the author who knows that, up to this point, Don Quixote has been a hero only in his own mind, or merely the elusive composite of conflicting chronicles.